kelvin1020/XSPEG/README.txt

 [1] Roman Konoplya, Luciano Rezzolla, and Alexander Zhidenko.
 General parametrization of axisymmetric black holes in metric theories of gravity.
 Phys.
 Rev. D, 93:064015, Mar 2016.
 [2] Yueying Ni, Jiachen Jiang, and Cosimo Bambi.
 Testing the kerr metric with the iron line and the krz parametrization.
 Journal of Cosmology and Astroparticle Physics, 2016(09):014, 2016.
-[3] Stanislav Babak, Hua Fang, Jonathan R. Gair, Kostas Glampedakis, and Scott A. Hughes. ¡°kludge¡± gravitational waveforms for a test-body orbiting a kerr black hole.
+[3] Stanislav Babak, Hua Fang, Jonathan R. Gair, Kostas Glampedakis, and Scott A. Hughes. Â¡Â°kludgeÂ¡Â± gravitational waveforms for a test-body orbiting a kerr black hole.
 Phys.
 Rev. D, 75:024005, Jan 2007.

 Author: Xin Shuo, shuoxintj@gmail.com